 This course provides us with an introduction to the chemical and cellular basis of biochemistry.
 Together we will learn not only what makes up the human body but also how the individual building blocks work together to allow our body to function at all hours of the day even when we are asleep, keep our body temperature regulated, and even display amazing feats of athleticism.

-By the end of the course, students will:
+By the end of this course, you will have an understanding of:

-Prerequisites: One year of basic Chemistry and Biology is highly recommended.
+One year of basic Chemistry and Biology is highly recommended.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.